angelggdev/web-peliculas/README.md

     -getStarsConfig: function that returns an array of string that determines how the rating of each movie will be displayed.

+    -constructPaginator: function that returns an array of number to display in the paginator of the home and search results components.

 ## Store

 ### Billboard Movies